Qinetik/anique/README.md

 #### Features

 - Built with support for Astro
-- CSS In JSS without runtime overhead
+- CSS In JSS without runtime overhead (if using Astro)
 - CSS Variables under the hood
 - Concise, Minimal, Beautiful & Performant
+- Ease of Use, Beautifully Typed

 #### Usage & Documentation